opennetworkinglab/aether-docs/developer/roc.rst

    enterprises:
    - id: starbucks
-     name: Starbucks Enterprise
+     name: Acme Enterprise
      lat: 52.5150
      long: 13.3885

 This will load the `enterprise` as an Entity CRD through the `onos-operator`.

-Adding New Enterprises Through `onos-topo`
+Through `onos-topo`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New `enterprises` can be added to a live running system through the `onos-topo` command line (bypassing the `onos-operator`).
+New `enterprises` can be added to a running system through the `onos-topo` command line (bypassing the `onos-operator`).
 For example::